secretstartups/handbook/finance/sox-internal-controls/sarbanes-oxley(sox)-management control assessment plan/index.html.md

-GitLab has adopted the COSO 2013 framework to support its evaluation/assessment of the effectiveness of internal control over financial reporting by:
+GitLab has adopted the [COSO 2013 framework](https://www.coso.org/pages/ic.aspx) to support its evaluation / assessment of the effectiveness of Internal Control Over Financial Reporting (ICOFR).
+ICOFR are assessed at entity and process level as detailed below.

-#### 1. Assessing the entity-level controls
+##### 1. Assessing the entity-level controls

 This includes evaluating the effectiveness of GitLab’s entity-wide controls particularly relating to the control environment, risk assessment, and monitoring components of COSO.
 Below are the key control factors considered while evaluating COSO components at an entity level.